 "Andrew Scott's Hamlet is so luminously exposed in Robert Icke's downbeat, modern version that you can't just see his thoughts, you can almost touch them.
 Dressed in hipster black, Scott is tremendous - tremulous, grief saturated, almost undone by the death of his father and, as the production progresses, enraptured more and more by the idea of death.
 At times his performance feels like one very long suicide note but Scott, so good at wily sarcasm, mines plenty of sour humour too.
 In a mark of this tonally unpredictable production, he is also given to thrilling ruptures in mood.
 Icke cleverly plays around with viewpoints.
 Surveillance and scrutiny are common themes.
 The ghost of Hamlet's father is first observed via CCTV.
 During the players' scene, live footage of the watching faces of Claudius (Angus Wright] and Juliet Stevenson's excellent Gertrude is projected on to the back wall.
 Sliding glass doors - a favourite device of Icke - illuminate private moments: Hamlet rejecting Jessica Brown Findlay's Ophelia in the bath; Gertrude and Claudius smooching at their wedding.
 The audience often feels it is privy to more than it ought.
 It's a slow burn, with a few irksome distractions but also many startling ones...
 Throughout it all Scott's Hamlet is almost unbearably moving.
 Many of his soliloquies are directed straight at the audience and I felt I was hearing them anew.
 It's gorgeous."
 The Londn Metro

-Hamlet in London at the Harold Pinter Theatre public previews from 9 June 2017, opens on 15 June 2017 and closes on 2 September 2017
+Hamlet in London at the Harold Pinter Theatre previewed from 9 June 2017, opened on 15 June 2017 and closed on 2 September 2017